 These two might seem a bit unusual to be considered Disney Legends, but hear me out.
 While the duo had been reviewing films together for a decade before they joined Disney, “Siskel And Ebert”, as their final collaboration was called, was easily one of Disney’s biggest syndication success stories from 1986 to 1999.
 As shown in the fantastic documentary “Life Itself”, the duo were probably the most influential film critics in America, and for the last 13 years of their collaboration, they were with Disney.

 I think that there might be some hesitation in naming the duo as Disney Legends, though, because they reviewed movies from Disney and its’ various divisions in the same way they reviewed movies from other studios, and that meant that there were a lot of split votes and quite a few instances of two thumbs down for Disney titles.
 Off the top of my head, titles from Disney and its’ related divisions that they gave negative reviews to included the aforementioned “Honey, I Shrunk The Kids” and “Hocus Pocus”, as well as Hollywood Pictures’ “Scenes From A Mall”, “Super Mario Brothers” and “The Scarlet Letter”, Touchstone Pictures’ “Cocktail” and “Run”, and from Walt Disney Pictures, “Blank Check”, “Heavyweights” and “Meet The Deedles”.
-Going back to their days on the Tribune-based “At The Movies”, they often gave mixed to negative reviews of Disney projects, giving two thumbs down to “Mickey’s Christmas Carol”, and as seen in the following video, having a split vote on “The Black Cauldron”.
+Going back to their days on the Tribune-based “At The Movies”, they often gave mixed to negative reviews of Disney projects, giving two thumbs down to “Mickey’s Christmas Carol” and having a split vote on “The Black Cauldron”.

 I still think they should be named Disney Legends.
 After all, Disney tends to look back at their past and not be pleased by what they see.
 From the cynicism of “Enchanted” to the fact that they no longer call their film company Walt Disney Pictures, it’s easy to see that Disney has mixed feelings about a lot of their past, and perhaps in that spirit, Gene Siskel and Roger Ebert could be named Disney Legends.